cowboyai/cim-start/doc/Flake.md

 - The configuration makes use of `flake-utils` to streamline multi-system support and reduce boilerplate.
 - Environment variables can be managed through a `.env` file, enhancing the flexibility of the development environment.

+Do you see our Model here?

+Input -> Configuration -> Output, this is one reason NixOS aligns so well with our Model.

 [Build the Domain](./Domain.md)